sawaken/frypan/tutorial/tutorial.md

 end
 ```

-Where `coms` is updated commands and `cs` is Array of request.

 Phew, that was steep road.
 But our task has almost been completed!
 So far we only define two input-proc, one output-proc, and two pure-function, but we didn't use `frypan` yet.

 Do you remember `frypan`?
-Yes, it's my library to do FRP.
+It's my library to do FRP.

 Do you know FRP?
+If you don't know, don't worry!
-Don't worry, experience is the best teacher:).
+Experience is the best teacher :)

-As finishing of all, we do FRP by `frypan`.
+As finishing of all, we do FRP by using `frypan`.
 ```ruby
 require 'frypan'